I am a Los Angeles based documentary photographer.

-Over the last 20 years, I have photographed people and places in different corners of the word, from cycling across Russia to capture daily life, to various assignments in the U.S., Asia, Australia, Latin America, Europe, India, the Caribbean, and North Africa.
+I have photographed people and places in over twenty five countries.
+Cycled across Russia to capture daily life.
+And completed editiorial and commercial assignments in the U.S., Asia, Australia, Latin America, Europe, India, the Caribbean, and North Africa.

 I shoot editorial, documentaries, portraits, travel, corporate, advertising, and on movie sets -stills & motion.
 I speak English, French, and Spanish.